edeleastar/moodle-book/readme.md

-moolde-book
+moodle-book
 ============

-Course Creation tool
+A Course Creation tool for generating moodle books and general moodle-independent static course web sites

 ##Introduction

 This is the home page for the moodle-book course creation tool.
 It is designed to generate a static web site from a set of course materials, largely written in Markdown format.
 A demo of the system is visible here:

 - [moodle-book-skeleton-site](http://edeleastar.github.io/moodle-book-skeleton/public)

+In addition, it will generate [moodle books](http://docs.moodle.org/26/en/Book_module) for upload to a Moodle virtual learning service

 This 'source' for this demo course can be cloned from this public repo: